thestormforge/optimize-controller/docs/install.md

 Using `redskyctl init` is safe for multiple invocations; in fact re-running it with a new version of `redskyctl` is also the easiest way to upgrade your in cluster components or configuration.

-### Easy Enterprise Install

-If you are subscribing to the Enterprise product, please contact your sales representative for additional configuration prior to running `redskyctl init`.
-If you just want to get started, you can always apply the additional configuration later.

 ### Helm Install

 If you cannot use `redskyctl` to install, a basic Helm chart exists.
 To install using Helm, add the Red Sky Ops repository and install the `redskyops` chart: